MrCee/Synology-Homebrew/README.md

 ### **config.json example**

 The script will attempt to fix formatting errors and validate `config.json` providing a response to stdout if error is detected.
+The below snipped is and example of how config.json should be formatted.
+Please see the file downloaded from this repository for the full scope.

 ```json
 {